KhanKawsar/EstimationPlot/README.md

-# Durga: Handy package for Estimation Plotting in R
+# Durga: An R package for effect size estimation and visualisation

 <!-- badges: start -->